 DADI partners made significant contributions to the two meetings on activities relevant to many IVOA Working Groups and Interest Groups.
 Only a few highlights directly linked to DADI priorities will be discussed here.
 The activities pursued within the IVOA Time Domain Interest Group are of the utmost importance as an ASTERICS DADI priority, as well as a global IVOA priority.
 DADI partners played a major role in these sessions, which are led by the chair and co-chair, A. Nebot (CDS) and D. Morris (UEDIN) on the topics of Time Domain data serialization, Time Domain metadata and their practical use in real services, as well as on the overall approach to time domain data discovery, access and interoperability.
 The prior preparation via the two DADI Time Domain meetings (Strasbourg, 5-6 December 2017 and 17-20 July 2018) significantly facilitated progress.
 Provenance continues to be a major topic at IVOA, with numerous DADI contributions, in particular related to the CTA partner.
 In College Park M. Servillat (CNRS/LUTH) presented the status of the Provenance Data Model Proposed Recommendation, and other DADI related partners showed reference implementations.
 In the same meeting, the results of DADI efforts that build on HiPS and MOC (for access to survey data and to manage complex regions on the sky) were very visible in the Data Layer Access WG and Applications WG sessions, with the HiPStoFITS prototype, and access to HiPS and MOC via popular python tools, and also on-the-fly generation of subsets of data from large HiPS surveys.
 It is also notable that the IVOA began to organise a hack-a-thon session during the Victoria meeting, following the successful model of the DADI Technical Forum hack-a-thons.

 The VO was very visible in many of the contributions to the ADASS XXVIII Conference, several of which were presented by persons involved in DADI.
 Two of the tutorials selected for ADASS XXVIII were focused on VO, the “All-sky astrophysics with HiPS and MOC” presented by S. Derriere (CDS), and “A comprehensive use case scenario of VO standards and protocols” by H. Heinl (UHEI) and D. Morris (UEDIN).
 An invited talk on “Data Challenges of the VO in Time Domain Astronomy” was presented by A. Nebot (CDS).
 Other contributions included “ProvTAP: A TAP service for providing IVOA provenance metadata” (F. Bonnarel, CDS).
 Presentations by ESA and ESO were also made about their data and archives.
-A number of posters were directly related to ASTERICS DADI, “Time in Aladin” (P. Fernique, CDS), “Getting ready for the fourth ASTERICS DADI virtual observatory school” (K. Lutz, CDS), “The IVOA Provenance Data Model” (M. Servillat, CNRS/LUTH).
+A number of posters were directly related to ASTERICS DADI, “Time in Aladin” (P. Fernique, CDS), “Getting ready for the fourth ASTERICS DADI virtual observatory school” (K. Lutz, CDS), “Starting up a Data Model for Exoplanetary Data” (M. Molinaro, INAF), “The IVOA Provenance Data Model” (M. Servillat, CNRS/LUTH).
 Another highlight of the posters was “The new science portal and the programmatic and VO interfaces of the ESO science archive” (A. Micol, ESO).

 DADI also ensures liaison with the Research Data Alliance (RDA).
 Two RDA Plenary meetings were held during the period: the RDA Twelfth Plenary Meeting in Gaborone, Botswana, in the framework of the International Data Week (5-8 November 2018), very close in time to the College Park IVOA and ADASS meetings, and the RDA Thirtieth Plenary Meeting in Philadelphia, USA, 2-4 April 2019, just after the final ASTERICS Conference.
 DADI lead, F. Genova (CDS) continued to ensure the liaison, which was discussed in details in particular during the session of the IVOA Data Curation and Preservation Interest Group in Victoria.
 Links were also established between DADI and RDA activities on the topic of Provenance.